ManarFarghaly/Database-Management-Systems/DBMS.md

 #### Key Constraints

-* Superkey (SK) of Relation: It is a set of attributes as
+Superkey (SK) of Relation: It is a set of attributes as
-• No two tuples in any valid relation state r(R) will have the same value for SK
+• No two tuples in any valid relation state  will have the same value for super key

-* Key of R:
+* Key of Relation:
-• A "minimal" superkey
 • That is, a key is a superkey K such that the removal of any attribute from K results in a set of attributes that is not a superkey (does not possess the super key uniqueness property)